 - No Deforestation, No Peat, No Exploitation (NDPE) principle

-- Prevention of development in High Conservation Value (HCV*1) regions, High Carbon Stock (HCS*2) regions and peatland*3
+- Prevention of development in High Conservation Value (HCV*1) regions, High Carbon Stock (HCS*2) regions and peatland of any depth*3

 - Conducts of HCV assessments, SEIAs*4

-- No burning, and best management practices (BMPs) for peatland and soil principle
+- No burning, and best management practices (BMPs) for peatland of any depth and soil principle

 - Compliance with the laws/ordinance of the countries/regions where we perform business activities and international norms established by the International Labor Organization (ILO) and other organizations in relation to labor conditions (e.g., employee minimum wage and abolition of all forms of discrimination including gender)